allenai/tango/docs/source/index.rst

 Team
 ----

-**tango** is developed and maintained by the AllenNLP team, backed by `the Allen Institute for Artificial Intelligence (AI2) <https://allenai.org/>`_.
+**ai2-tango** is developed and maintained by the AllenNLP team, backed by `the Allen Institute for Artificial Intelligence (AI2) <https://allenai.org/>`_.
 AI2 is a non-profit institute with the mission to contribute to humanity through high-impact AI research and engineering.
 To learn more about who specifically contributed to this codebase, see